 UNRWA was established in 1949 to provide assistance to Palestinians displaced by the Arab-Israeli war that accompanied Israel's creation.
 The agency currently serves approximately 5.9 million registered refugees across Jordan, Lebanon, Syria, the West Bank, and Gaza, operating schools, health clinics, and relief programs.

 The Israeli government has long viewed UNRWA with suspicion, arguing that the agency perpetuates the refugee issue rather than resolving it.
-Tensions escalated sharply after Israel accused several UNRWA staff members of participating in the October 7, 2023 attacks that triggered the current Gaza war.
-The agency dismissed the implicated employees and launched internal investigations, but the damage to its relationship with Jerusalem proved irreparable.
+Tensions escalated sharply after Israel accused several UNRWA staff members of participating in the October 7, 2023 attacks that triggered the current war.
+The agency dismissed the implicated employees and launched internal investigations, but the damage to its relationship with proved irreparable.